FUTURE EMPLOYMENT TRENDS:

 3 Gold has had it.

-4 There is not much gold in the Gawler Craton because no one has found anything economic.
+4 There is not much gold in the Gawler Craton because no one has found

 WHAT WENT WRONG?